MattDodsonEnglish/English-Learning-Wiki/Grammar/Grammar.md

 The basic form is called the Present simple.
 The present simple describes, the habitual, the abstract, and the generally true.

->He thinks about you all the time.
+> He thinks about you all the time.
 > Now I *work* down in the car yard, where all *it ever does* *is* rain.
 > A human is a featherless biped.

+It also describes states:

+>The system is down.

 Common errors include:
 * Using the present continuous where it shouldn't be.